April 19, 2019

 About the Mobility Hub

 201 Ellicott will be the Buffalo Niagara Region’s first mixed-use residential Mobility Hub, connecting tenants and visitors with a variety of mobility services.
-The location is both walkable and bikeable, with a Walk Score of 87--Very Walkable and a Bike Score of 78--Very Bikeable for most trips.
+The location is both walkable and bikeable, with a Walk Score of 87--Very Walkable and a Bike Score of 78--Very Bikeable for most trips (see how Walk Score works here).
 Ample indoor bicycle storage with a repair station will be provided for the development’s residents, while outdoor bicycle racks will be available for visitors to the fresh food market.
 The mobility hub will pursue becoming a bikeshare hub host as a part of a grant application submitted for Downtown bikeshare expansion.

 The mobility hub is easily accessible to bus and rail, with a Transit Score of 70--Excellent Transit.
 It is a quick stroll to both the Lafayette Square Station and Church Street Station for the Metro Rail, which travels for six miles along Main Street from Canalside to the University at Buffalo South Campus, with interim stops at major employment centers such as the Buffalo Niagara Medical Campus.
 The development is also close to eight bus stops serving over 30 bus routes, and is adjacent to the NFTA Metropolitan Transportation Center, a hub supporting local, regional, and national bus transportation by carriers such as Coach USA, Greyhound and Megabus.
 There will be a transit shelter built into the development on Ellicott Street, which will include a screen with real-time transit information and messages about other mobility options.
 The mobility hub is a 10-minute walk from the Buffalo-Exchange Amtrak station, with daily service to west to Niagara Falls and east to Rochester, Syracuse, Albany and New York City.